skanwal/GATK-CaseStudy/Readme.md

 'Galaxy' directory contains the instructions to implement GATK workflow using an examplar workflow from "Standardized approaches to Workflow Definition"

-'SupplementaryInformation' provides files containing execution details of the workflow.
+'SupplementaryMaterial' provides files containing execution details of the workflow.